turingschool-examples/backend_mod_1_prework/day_5/questions.md

 6. What questions do you still have about hashes?

 - Can a key/value ever be an array?
 I don't know if or why anyone would do that, but just wondering.
 Is it always a one-one ratio for hash pairs, or could the key be a string and the value be an array?
+- There was an exercise where we had to abbreviate state names.
+I'm really confused about how we got the states to abbreviate by using the variable "abbrev" because we didn't define or use abbrev anywhere in the previous code.
+Is abbrev already a method/word defined in the Ruby syntax?
+How did Ruby know what to do?